insilica/gdc-spark-gitbook/examples/tumor_aggression.md

   Per feature tumor aggression correlates a biological observation with each clinical endpoint.
 These correlations are then combined into a single confidence value.
 A biological feature that highly correlates with many clinical endpoints is concered an 'aggressive' feature.
 In our P53 example we:

 1. Identify a biological feature type (expression of P53)
-2. Identify prognostic endpoints (eg. tumor stage and lymphatic invasion)
+2. Identify clinical endpoints (eg. tumor stage and lymphatic invasion)
-3. Correlate the biological feature with each prognostic endpoint
+3. Correlate the biological feature with each clinical endpoint
 4. Fuse the correlation values in 3 to form a single per feature tumor aggression metric

 The [cancer regulome](explorer.cancerregulome.org) uses per feature tumor aggression.
-The cancer regulome correlates genetic features with 6 prognostic outcomes.
+The cancer regulome correlates genetic features with 6 clinical outcomes.
 These correlations are then "fused" via [Fishers Combined Statistic](https://en.wikipedia.org/wiki/Fisher%27s_method).
-Note that prognostic outcomes are highly correlated.
+Note that clinical outcomes are highly correlated.
 The cancer regulome accounts for non-independence with more statistical methods.

 ## Pros and Cons

 ## Mathematical Examples
 ## Coding examples
   In these examples we use a toy data set for cancer aggression.
-TCGA clinical supplements define prognostic outcomes.
+TCGA clinical supplements define clinical outcomes.
 The [Clinical Supplements](./1_gdc/clinical_supplements.md) section describes how co.insilica.gdcSpark converts TCGA clinical supplements into spark `Dataset`s.
-Prognostic outcomes are derived below:
+Clinical outcomes are derived below:

   ```scala
 class Tumor_Aggression extends FlatSpec{